 In the 1950’s the polo shirt became famous in America and was preferred by the guys when they were having their dinner and milkshake.
 They would match them with a sports jacket.
 At that time it became a famous garment to wear and it would usually be seen on golf players, too.
 This continued in the 1960s when men adopted a more sophisticated style and polo shirts were a part of that look.
 Lacoste and Fred Perry became a must have for all fashion icons.

 In the 1970s there was the revolution of polos when Ralph Lauren set up a new company of both fashionable and casual clothes all with a stylish sporty aesthetic.
 It was a key leader of his collections, obviously, the polo shirt was an identifiable piece because of the wide range of colour palettes available.

 The 80s were the golden era of this garment, characterised by a constant challenge between the brands, partly won by Polo Ralph Lauren, because of its higher quality of material.
 The Ralph Lauren polo shirts were the emblem of America’s rich and famous.

 From the 1990s until now the polo shirt has become part of standard informal business attire and it’s regularly used as part of a uniform.
 Due to this, businesses recognised the benefits of branding a polo shirt with their name and logo.

-Daniel Graig as James Bond in Spectre re-introduced the polo shirt and established it as a sign of elegance.
+Daniel Craig as James Bond in Spectre re-introduced the polo shirt and established it as a sign of elegance.
 Today, the polo remains one of the most popular pieces in menswear and deserves a prime place in every guy’s closet.

 How to Wear a Polo Shirt

-On that Note
+On That Note